ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 punctuation.
 I have seen the arguments
 of lawyers, in high repute as scholars, sent
 to the printer in their own hand writing,
-many words--and especially technical and
+many words- and especially technical and
 foreign terms--abbreviated, words mis­
 spelled, and few or no points, and those
 few, if there are any, entirely out of place.
 I have seen the sermons of divines sent to
 the press without points or capitals to de­
-signate the division of sentences: sermons
+signate the division of sentences; sermons
 which, if published with the imperfections
-of the manuscript, would disgrace the prin­
+of the mannscript, would disgrace the prin­
 ter&#x27;s devil if he were the author.
 Suppose
 they had been so printed.
 The printer
 would have been treated with scorn and
-contempt, as an illiterate blockhead,-as a
+contempt, as an illiterate blockhead--as a
 fellow better fitted to be a woodsawyer
 than a printer.
 Nobody would have be­
 lieved that such gross and palpable faults